 Dealing with cardholder's data, to say nothing of storing it, places a great responsibility on any organisation.
 One of the modern types of data protection is tokenisation.
 It protects sensitive data against losses or thefts.
 Further, we'll go into the matter of tokenisation and its impact on online payments.

 What is tokenisation in payments?

 Tokenisation is replacing of sensitive data with non-sensitive tokens, which can be later used to get access to the original data.
-Tokenisation enables merchants to securely pass their customers’ data to a payment service provider.
+Payment tokenisation enables merchants to safeguard payment information and securely pass it to a payment service provider.

 Types of tokenisation

 There are several ways to generate tokens, but the primary point is that tokens are NOT considered cardholder data.

 In this type, the 16-digit credit card number is replaced with a token of a similar appearance.
 It includes only numeric characters.
 Some format-preserving schemes can maintain the card number's first six and last four digits.